bestlands1/IPV6-Calculator/README.md

 - The program categorizes addresses as multicast, unicast, or anycast based on predefined unicast address ranges.
 - The program uses the `tkinter` module for creating the graphical user interface.

-## License

-This program is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it as per the terms of the license.